The Democratic Republic of the Congo

 Maintaining Access to Maternal, Newborn, and Child Health Care in North Kivu

-Conflict, Ebola outbreaks, and the COVID-19 pandemic have severely disrupted access to essential health services in North Kivu.
+Conflict, natural disasters, Ebola outbreaks, the COVID-19 pandemic, and other disease outbreaks have repeatedly disrupted access to and the delivery of essential health services in North Kivu.
 MOMENTUM Integrated Health Resilience helps strengthen the capacity of the DRC’s health system to deliver maternal, newborn, and child health services, helping to sustainably transition the country away from humanitarian assistance.
-In North Kivu, MOMENTUM collaborates closely with the national and provincial Ministry of Health, international partners, and other United Nations- and USAID-funded projects, to establish mechanisms for community and health facility input to improve and strengthen community health services.
+In North Kivu, MOMENTUM collaborates closely with the national and provincial Ministry of Health, international partners, local NGOs, United Nations agencies, and other USAID-funded projects to mobilize community and health facility support to improve and strengthen community health services.

-For example, we convene representatives from health facilities, community leaders, and non-governmental organizations to assess health priorities and trends and create action plans to address these needs.
-Community health workers that collaborate with MOMENTUM Integrated Health Resilience also conduct regular household visits to provide health messaging, identify health needs, and make referrals to local health facilities.
-MOMENTUM staff meet regularly with these community health workers to discuss their activities and reflect on lessons learned from their experiences.
+For example, we convene representatives from health facilities, community structures, and NGOs to assess health priorities and trends and create action plans to address these needs.
+Community health workers who collaborate with MOMENTUM also conduct regular household visits to provide health messaging, identify health needs, and make referrals to local health facilities.
+MOMENTUM also assists the Ministry of Health in running Integrated Community Case Management sites to bring care closer to children under five.
+MOMENTUM staff meet regularly with community health workers to discuss their activities and reflect on lessons learned from their experiences.
 MOMENTUM bolsters partners’ efforts to improve primary health care messaging, referrals, and reporting through these meetings.

-We also work with partners to provide a steady supply of quality medications and other health products for women, children, and communities in North Kivu.
+We also work with partners to provide a steady supply of quality medications, basic personal protective equipment, and other health products for women, children, and communities in North Kivu.

 Increasing Routine Immunization Coverage

-The DRC is one of the most vulnerable countries to vaccine-preventable diseases; only 35 percent of children under age two are fully vaccinated against preventable childhood diseases.3 MOMENTUM Routine Immunization Transformation and Equity partners with the government to implement the Mashako Plan, which aims to increase immunization coverage nationwide by 15 percent.
-As part of our work, we collaborate with local organizations in Haut-Katanga, Kasaï-Central, Kasaï-Oriental, Kinshasa, Kongo Central, and Lualaba Provinces to address persistent barriers to equitable immunization coverage and identify high-potential interventions and strategies to overcome these barriers.
+The DRC is one of the most vulnerable countries to vaccine-preventable diseases; only 35 percent of children under age two are fully vaccinated against preventable childhood diseases.3 MOMENTUM Routine Immunization Transformation and Equity partners with the government to implement the Mashako Plan, which aims to increase immunization coverage nationwide by 15 points.
+As part of our work, we collaborate with local and private sector organizations in Haut-Katanga, Kasaï-Central, Kasaï-Oriental, and Lualaba Provinces to address persistent barriers to equitable immunization coverage and identify high-potential interventions and strategies to overcome these barriers.

 Read how we’re helping children access the vital vaccines they need.